Sayantani-Bhattacharya/go2AutonomousNavigation/devLog.md

 </br>
 This DevLog documents the progress of the project, to keep track for me and as a reference to anyone else who wishes to work on something similar.

+## Week3:

+#### (a) Accomplishments
+  1. Jetson setup with ubuntu and all the binaries done and tested.
+     Suggestion: After an initial trial, install libraries and ROS2 Humble directly from source, easier way in for Jetson.
+  3. Got the GO1 to work, powered by jetson in the high level mode, using wifi.
+  4. Read and saw tutorials for network architecture, to develop a peer-to-peer network.

+#### (b) Unresolved Problems:
+  1. The Zed camera Diagnostic tool is failing in jetson.
+Which most likely is a GSLM driver compatibility problem.

+#### (c) Plans:
+  1. Fix the camera-jetson compatibility issue.
+  2. Get GO1 to perform a basic Navigation and map creation from slam task.
+  3. Get familiarized with the unitree_ros2 sdk for GO2, and to get the system to work with ethernet/WiFi.
+  4. Start developing the peer-to-peer network.

 ## Week2:

 #### (a) Accomplishments